JoyeBright/OSLab/README.md

 * ### The CPU Scheduling Algorithms
   FCFS, SJF and also other Algorithms will be programmed by students in different iterations.

 * ### The Disk Scheduling Algorithms
   FCFS, LCFS and also other Algorithms will be programmed by students in different iterations.

 * ### Project Management Using Make GNU
   Makefile, GNUMakefile

 * ### Threads
-  Thread Libraries (POSIX Pthreads)- Thread Creation and Termination
+  Thread Libraries (POSIX Pthreads): Thread Creation and Termination - Sum of 0 to N

 ## Supported PLs
 C so far